Training-free hyperparameter optimization of neural networks for electronic structures in matter: Results

 The NASWOT method relies on the correlation between the training-free score calculated upon initialization of an NN and the performance of said NN after training.
 Thus, the performance of NASWOT as shown in Fig.~\ref{fig:hyperparameter_comparison_timings} and Fig.~\ref{fig:hyperparameter_comparison_timings_parallel} itself is not sufficient to assess whether it is a reliable tool for automated surrogate model generation.
 Care has to be taken to ensure that such results are actually representative of a useful underlying correlation and not caused by, e.g., an imprecise problem statement.
 To this end, the correlation between the NASWOT mean score and the NN performance is analyzed in Fig.~\ref{fig:naswot_on_optuna}.

 The data basis for this figure is the Optuna study itself.
 Therefore training related hyperparameters can vary between different trial NNs.
 In doing so, it is ensured that the performance score assigned through this analysis is actually representative of suitable NN candidates.
-In order to save computation time, only the band energy rather then the total free energy was calculated for each candidate NN.
+In order to save computation time, only the band energy rather than the total free energy was calculated for each candidate NN.
 The resulting comparison still provides the necessary insight, as it was shown in Ref.~\cite{ellis_accelerating_2021} that errors in the total free energy are dominated by errors in the band energy.
-It can be seen both visually and from the calculated Kendall $\tau$ coefficient \cite{kendall_new_1938} of $-0.318$ that the quantities shown in Fig.~\ref{fig:naswot_on_optuna} are negatively correlated.
-While NASWOT and Optuna do not agree in their choice for the optimal NN architecture, the overall difference is not drastic; the optimal Optuna NN is still within the 15 best NNs according to the NASWOT score, while the NASWOT result yields a reasonable accuracy in the band energy.
+It can be seen both visually and from the calculated Kendall $\tau$ coefficient \cite{kendall_new_1938} of $-0.318$ that the quantities shown in Fig.~\ref{fig:naswot_on_optuna} are negatively correlated, meaning that large NASWOT scores relate to small NN errors, as is the expectation.
+While NASWOT and Optuna do not agree in their choice for the optimal NN architecture, the overall difference is not drastic; the optimal Optuna NN is still within the 20 best NNs according to the NASWOT score, while the NASWOT result yields a reasonable accuracy in the band energy.
 Based on these results, the NASWOT mean score is a suitable metric for identifying \textit{a} NN capable of learning the LDOS to the desired accuracy.